Professor Graham Farrell

 - Areas of expertise: situational crime prevention; crime science; crime trends; the crime drop; the security hypothesis; designing-out crime; problem-oriented policing

 - Website: | Googlescholar | Researchgate | ORCID

 PhD University of Manchester (1994).
 Joined University of Leeds in September 2015.
 Previously professor at universities in Canada (Simon Fraser) and the United States (Rutgers, Cincinnati) and at Loughborough University, and deputy research director at the Police Foundation, Washington DC.
 Earlier career work including as international civil servant at the United Nations in Vienna, Research Associate at the Centre for Criminological Research at Oxford University, and research assistant at the Home Office Crime Prevention Unit.

-My broad research interest is in Crime Science, particularly situational crime prevention – designing-out and nudging people away from crime.
+My research interests are in the area of Crime Science, particularly situational crime prevention – designing-out and nudging people away from crime.
 This spans a wide range of areas but, in recent years, much of my research examines why crime has been declining in many countries – the ‘crime drop’.
 This has involved, with colleagues, developing the security hypothesis and examining the role of security improvements in declining crime as well as scrutinising rival explanations.
 Previous work in a range of areas including phone theft and robbery and student academic misconduct.
 Primary theoretical areas: rational choice and routine activities.

 I have been awarded research grants from various sources including the Economic and Social Research Council, the Engineering and Physical Sciences Research Council, the European Union, and the Social Sciences and Humanities Research Council (Canada).

 Research groups and institutes